Kitura/kitura.dev/en/starter/deploying.md

 ---

-## IBM Cloud Tools for Swift
+## IBM Cloud Application Tools for Swift

-[IBM Cloud Tools for Swift](http://cloudtools.bluemix.net/) radically simplifies the management and deployment of server-side assets.
+[IBM Cloud Application Tools](http://cloudtools.bluemix.net/) radically simplifies the management and deployment of server-side assets.
 It helps improve productivity by complimenting a developer's familiar Xcode environment.

 Swift developers can extend their mobile apps and connect them to IBM Bluemix with a local development environment.
 Now, every Swift developer can more easily begin to deploy cloud services.